Learning Module

 LESSON TWO

-What Should We Criminalize: The Common Good?
+What Should We Criminalize: Threats to The Common Good?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Explain how free riders can lead to collective action problems
+- Explain how free riders can lead to collective-action problems.

-- Describe how criminal law can be used to solve collective action problems and promote the common good
+- Describe how criminal law can be used to solve collective-action problems and promote the common good.

 Watch